Program Integrity

 my patients

-Any fraudulent activity in home health, hospice, or home and community-based services (HCBS) is a threat to patients and legitimate providers who are operating in good faith in an increasingly challenging landscape.
-The Alliance has always worked closely with lawmakers and regulators, and with the care at home community, to ensure the ideals at the heart of these care models are upheld in the practice of care.
+Any fraudulent activity in home health, hospice, or home and community-based services (HCBS) is a threat to patients and legitimate providers who are operating in good faith.
+The Alliance has always worked closely with lawmakers and regulators to ensure the ideals at the heart of these care models are upheld in the practice of care.

-Care at home providers put patients’ values, wishes, and goals first, creating a plan of care to support each patient and family.
+Care at home providers put patients’ values, wishes, and goals first.
 For providers to continue to deliver on this promise, we need policies and regulations in place to ensure:

-• Deterrence strategies are in place to ensure bad actors are not able to enter the care at home space
+• Deterrence strategies ensure bad actors cannot enter the care at home space

 • Local, state, and federal agencies have the capacity to set and enforce licensure and certification requirements

-• Patients and their families understand their benefits and have access to the quality care they deserve
+• Patients and families understand their benefits and have access to the quality care they deserve

 • Providers strive to deliver above and beyond the requirements of Medicare and Medicaid